 Students will become familiar with thee major issues and topics of tribes in Connecticut such as tribal recognition, and casino development.
 The course will also examine economic, political, and social concerns of tribes in North America.
 With much class participation and contact with guest speakers, students will bring into sharper focus the real day to day issues of native people who "more than 500 years after the European Invasion of North America are still seeking to work out relations, as descendents of the first Americans, with the people of modern American society."
+Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
 (O) 3 credits